mebusy/notes/dev_notes/AI_CS188_CPS.md

  - Increasing degrees of consistency
      - 1-Consistency (Node Consistency): Each single node’s domain has a value which meets that node’s unary constraints
+        - sometimes called node-consistency.
+        - every node's domain has at least one value that meets that node's consitraints
+        - basically just means you enfore unary constraints
      - 2-Consistency (Arc Consistency): For each pair of nodes, any consistent assignment to one can be extended to the other
      - K-Consistency: For each k nodes, any consistent assignment to k-1 can be extended to the kth node.
  - Higher k more expensive to compute